 function firstplaying() {

-player.clip.startTime = player.source.sources.startTime
+player.clip.startTime = player.source.sources.startTime;

-player.clip.endTime = player.source.sources.endTime
+player.clip.endTime = player.source.sources.endTime;

-THEOplayer.players[0].removeEventListener("durationchange", firstplaying)
+THEOplayer.players[0].removeEventListener("durationchange", firstplaying);

 }